PlaidCloud/website/content/en/docs/reference/kubernetes-api/workload-resources/horizontal-pod-autoscaler-v2.md

   - **metrics.object** (ObjectMetricSource)

-    object refers to a metric describing a single kubernetes object (for example, hits-per-second on an Ingress object).
+    object refers to a metric describing a single PlaidCloud object (for example, hits-per-second on an Ingress object).

     <a name="ObjectMetricSource"></a>
-    *ObjectMetricSource indicates how to scale on a metric describing a kubernetes object (for example, hits-per-second on an Ingress object).*
+    *ObjectMetricSource indicates how to scale on a metric describing a PlaidCloud object (for example, hits-per-second on an Ingress object).*

     - **metrics.object.describedObject** (CrossVersionObjectReference), required